QuantEcon/lecture-source-py/source/rst/amss3.rst

 -----------

-Now let's move on to compute things step by step
+Now let's move on to compute things step by step.

 Step 1
 ~~~~~~